TAGS IAG

 🌱 Preparation for Employment

 Some young people need more time to build confidence, independence, communication, travel skills and work habits before applying for jobs or apprenticeships.
+Employability programmes — including Entry Level courses at local colleges — are designed exactly for this.

 Skills to build